 However, there are right and wrong ways to go about it.
 If you are not up to date with the best practices, it's not only you who's at risk of looking bad.
 You can easily put one or both of your connections in a compromising position if you connect them via email in a way that's not thought-out.
 That's why we wrote this blog post.

-We'll provide you the email etiquette for introductions, step-by-step instructions, and email introduction examples, as well as a new way to write intros in seconds.
+We'll provide you the email etiquette for introductions, step-by-step instructions, and email introduction examples.
+We also show you the new way to write intros in seconds using Flowrite, like this:

 Whenever you introduce two people over email, make sure to ask the permission of both before doing it.
 This approach is known as a double opt-in intro.
 Asking for both parties' permission is common sense.
 Still, people cut corners all too often by not asking permission from one or both of the people they are introducing.